Mikhail Shaidorov: 2024–25 season: History-making jump combinations, World silver medal, Four Continents title, and Grand Prix Final

-Due to Shaidorov's Grand Prix series results, he was named as the first alternate for the 2024–25 Grand Prix Final.
-Shaidorov was ultimately called up to compete following the withdrawal of Adam Siao Him Fa.
-This marked the first time in history that a skater from Kazakhstan qualified for a Grand Prix Final on the senior level.
-At the Final in Grenoble, France, Shaidorov placed third in the short program following a clean skate.
-In the free skate, he attempted and successfully landed a triple Axel-Euler-quadruple Salchow jump sequence, becoming the first skater ever to do so.
+At the Final, Shaidorov placed third in the short program following a clean skate.
+In the free skate, he attempted and successfully landed a triple Axel-Euler-quadruple Salchow jump combination, becoming the first skater ever to do so.
 Despite this, he placed sixth in that segment, and dropped to fifth place overall.
-“I feel good, but I'm very tired and I want to take a rest for the next second half of the season,” he said after the free skate.
-“My jumps were not good.
-I don't have the components and don't know why.”
+"I feel good, but I'm very tired and I want to take a rest for the next second half of the season," he said after the free skate.
+"My jumps were not good.
+I don't have the components and don't know why."